 With a cup of coffee and time to kill before my friend arrived, I watched people writing, laughing, and talking.
 I took the opportunity to conduct one of my random Davis Polls.
 People are not hesitant to share information in small towns, so thinking of my friend’s insecurities before publication, I asked, “Who is insecure in their writing?”

-I lived in Washington, DC for fifteen years; not a city known for its small town feel, yet there were shops, friendly markets, and quaint retail establishments where people were willing to have conversations.
-I’ve used some of those recollections in articles and my memoir.
+I lived in Washington, DC, for fifteen years; not a city known for its small-town feel, yet there were shops, friendly markets, and quaint retail establishments where people were willing to have conversations.

-It’s not the size of the city, but a willingness to interact with people that gives us inspiration.
+It’s not the size of the city, but a willingness to interact with people that inspire us.

 You may get some curious looks if you start engaging people in conversations, or feel uncomfortable the first few times you try it, but you may just get the inspiration you need.